graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

     - [ SelectedValue ]

 A {SelectedListValue} is an ordered list of {SelectedValue} wrapped in square brackets `[]`.
-It is used to express semantic equivalence between a an argument expecting a list of values and the values of a list fields within the output object.
+It is used to express semantic equivalence between an argument expecting a list of values and the values of a list field within the output object.

 The {SelectedListValue} differs from the `ListValue` defined in the GraphQL specification by only allowing one {SelectedValue} as and element.